Mayor encouraging New Yorkers to put AirTags in cars to fight auto theft

 Adams said he is trying out the technology as a new way to tackle car thefts.

-“The number of grand larceny autos continues to drive up our crime in the city,” said Adams.
+“The number of grand larceny autos continues to drive up our crime in the city,” Adams said.
 “It gives the false sense that we’re not moving in the right direction when we are.”

 “The GPS devices, thanks to ABNY, will give New Yorkers another layer of protection by first locating and tracking stolen cars that may act as a deterrent for auto thieves,” said NYPD Chief of Patrol John Chell.
 “It also allows our officers to be more strategic while mitigating pursuits, keeping us safe and keeping the community safe.”